deadoceans/deadoceans.github.io/about.md

 More interested in the human condition than boolean statements.

-I enjoy video games (DRM free is the way to go), reading books, writing, piano, calisthenics, anime, language learning, traveling to different countries, and peace and quiet.
+I enjoy video games (DRM free, GOG is waifu), reading books, writing, piano, calisthenics, anime, language learning, traveling to different countries, and peace and quiet.
 I wish I could draw vast, post apocalyptic environments.
 Maybe it's something I will work on.